Arapongas: Airway

-Alberto Bertelli Airport, known as Arapongas Airport (IATA: APX – ICAO: SSOG) is a Public Airport administered by the city of Arapongas, with up to 200 takeoffs and landings per month.
+Alberto Bertelli Airport, known as Arapongas Airport (IATA: APX – ICAO: SSOG) is a public airport administered by the city of Arapongas, with up to 200 takeoffs and landings per month.

 The airport is located 5 km northwest from downtown Arapongas.
-There are currently no scheduled flights operating in this airport airlines.
+There are currently no scheduled flights operating out of this airport.

 Fleet

-In 2015 Arapongas fleet is the first state's largest tenth with 76,262 vehicles (October 2015 position).
+In 2015 Arapongas' fleet was the first state's largest tenth with 76,262 vehicles (October 2015 position).